High Performance Committee

 • 2020 Olympic Games Nomination Procedures - HERE

 The aim of the Irish Sailing Summer Squad programme is to prepare a team to compete at an international level.
-The programme will take the form of domestic training camps, followed by event support at the chosen major internationals.
-It will focus on the development of the sailors led by our lead coach with input from support services such as Sports Med Ireland, Irish Sailing’s partner in strength and conditioning and physical training.
-The number of sailors on the team will be determined by safety, with the secondary objective of teaching the sailors how a high-performance youth sailing team works at home and abroad.
+The programme consists of domestic training camps, followed by event support at selected internationals.
+Led by our head coach with support from Sports Med Ireland, Irish Sailing’s partner in strength and conditioning and physical training, it focuses on the development of the sailors.
+The number of sailors on the squad will be determined by safety, with the secondary objective of teaching the sailors how a high-performance youth sailing team works at home and abroad.

 Olympic Review